-10-man Arsenal lose to Burnley 1-0 with Aubameyang own-goal
+10-man Arsenal loses to Burnley 1-0 with Aubameyang own-goal

 LONDON (AP) — Arsenal’s season went from poor to dreadful as captain Pierre-Emerick Aubameyang scored an own-goal and the Gunners were reduced to 10 men in a 1-0 loss to Burnley in the Premier League on Sunday.

 Aubameyang had been looking to end his goal drought, but at the other end of the field at Emirates Stadium.
-But the striker headed the ball into his own net while defending a Burnley corner in the 743rd minute.
+The striker, however, headed the ball into his own net while defending a Burnley corner in the 73rd minute.

-Boos rang out from the home crowd with 2,000 fans allowed under coronavirus restrictions.
+Boos rang out from the home crowd, with 2,000 fans allowed under coronavirus restrictions.
+There was some scattered applause for the players later.

-Arsenal manager Mikel Arteta is under increasing pressure with his team 15th in the 20-team division with 13 points from 12 games — four points more than Burnley which climbed out of the relegation zone.
+But Arsenal manager Mikel Arteta is under increasing pressure with his team 15th in the 20-team division with 13 points from 12 games — four points more than Burnley which climbed out of the relegation zone.

-Arsenal was already down a man after Granit Xhaka was sent off for violent conduct in the 58th after a VAR check and a review by the referee on the sidelines.
+Arsenal was already down a man after Granit Xhaka was sent off for violent conduct in the 58th following a VAR check and a review by the referee on the sidelines.
 Xhaka had grabbed Ashley Westwood by the throat and pushed him to the ground after a challenge on another player.

+Arteta said that Xhaka’s behavior was “unacceptable,” especially at a time when Arsenal was finally gaining a foothold in the match.

+“He’s made a mistake clearly,” Arteta said.
+“We made the match more difficult and you give the opponents a chance.”

 The Gunners were lucky not to be down to nine men after VAR deemed that Mohamed Elneny wasn’t guilty of violent conduct just before the corner was taken that led to the goal.
 Replays showed Elneny appearing to push defender James Tarkowski in the face.
 He ended up with a yellow card instead.